sgarwood/argo-cd/docs/user-guide/private-repositories.md

 > earlier than v1.2

-The Argo CD UI don't support configuring SSH credentials.
+The Argo CD UI doesn't support configuring SSH credentials.
 The SSH credentials can only be configured using the Argo CD CLI:

 ```
 argocd repo add git@github.com:argoproj/argocd-example-apps.git --ssh-private-key-path ~/.ssh/id_rsa